 Two threads, running in parallel for thirty-five years.
 The physics of how information travels through physical media.
 The mathematics of how machines come to know things.
 Both threads converge in Science Counter Inc.

 Most people in technology do one of these things well.
 A handful do two.
-Hamid has done all four: original scientific research at publication level in first-rate journals β 18 papers, mostly first author, during his postgraduate years β company building at the $66M investment scale, five years of independent foundational theory development producing a framework equivalent to the foundations of modern AI, and seventeen years of patent prosecution resulting in 20+ issued AI patents across five families.
+He has done all four: original scientific research at publication level in first-rate journals β 18 papers, mostly first author, during his postgraduate years β company building at the $66M investment scale, five years of independent foundational theory development producing a framework equivalent to the foundations of modern AI, and seventeen years of patent prosecution resulting in 20+ issued AI patents across five families.

 The career follows a scientific logic β each phase building on the previous, converging toward something that only becomes visible in retrospect.
 Two threads run through it simultaneously: